sth122/Personal-Project-2D---The-Binding-Issac---rebirth/README.md

 We never commercialize it.

-It's a development for your portfolio.
+It's a development for my portfolio.

 2026-07-13 ~ 2026-07-31